habi/acinar-analysis-manuscript/manuscript.md

 In this study, we assessed the number of alveoli per acinus.
 The alveolar number we get (0.64±0.34, 1.23±0.39, 2.65±0.57, 3.01±0.58 million alveoli for days 4, 10, 21 and 60, respectively) have to be seen in the context of the results shown by Tschanz et al. (0.823±0.01, 3.538±1.26, 14.303±3.08 and 19.297±3.06 million alveoli, (10), Table 1).
-On average, our results are ﬁve times smaller but show the same trend when linearly corrected with a factor of 5.04.
+On average, our results are five times smaller but show the same trend when linearly corrected with a factor of 5.04.
 The values from Tschanz et al. overlap well with our linearly scaled values, as seen in Fig. 6.